 September 25, 2020

-As we enter the fall this year, we face a great deal of uncertainty.
+This winter, we face a great deal of uncertainty.
 How will the pandemic unfold?
-Will stricter measures need to be implemented to prevent the spread of COVID-19?
-How can we see our loved ones while keeping them and ourselves safe, especially as the temperatures drop?
+How long will strict measures need to be implemented to prevent the spread of COVID-19?
+How can we see our loved ones while keeping them and ourselves safe, especially during the cold winter months?

 While there are many factors we can’t control, there’s a lot we can do to care for our physical and emotional wellbeing.
 We spoke to Dr. Carol Greenwood, senior scientist at Baycrest’s Rotman Research Institute (RRI), to get her insight on how to nourish ourselves and our brains this season.
 Dr. Greenwood is one of the creators of Canada’s first Brain Health Food Guide